jdunkerley/jdunkerley/enso-fund-performance/post.md

 - Daily Valuations: A CSV file (`FundValues.csv`) containing the daily valuation of the investment account.
 - Transactions: An Excel workbook (`CashTransactions.xlsx`) containing the transaction history of the account, including deposits and withdrawals.

-In the hypothetical example, there are monthly investments of £1,000 made on the first business day of each month.
+In the hypothetical example, £1,000 is invested on the first business day of each month.
 There are annual fees of 0.5% charged on the total account value, 14th of each month.
 The account starts with an initial investment of £20,000.

 Let's load the data into Enso - using `Data.read` (or by dropping the files into the Enso workspace).